oeschmad/team-18-FinOpAI-capstone/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
+STILL NEED TO UPDATE
 This is an example of how you may give instructions on setting up your project locally.
 To get a local copy up and running follow these simple example steps.

 ### Prerequisites
+STILL NEED TO UPDATE
 This is an example of how to list things you need to use the software and how to install them.
 * npm
   ```sh